ednasx/movie-prediction-revenue/README.md

 evaluation

 **Contributors**

-  Need to add our names
+Jared, Shawn, Edbert

 **Problem Definition**

 Are we able to predict the revenue for a given movie?

 **Models Used**

 uni-variate Regression
 Multi-variate Regression
 Random forest Regression